julz0815/ADO-Veracode-Pipeline-Scan-Plugin/pipelinescan/pipeline-scan-LATEST/README.md

   * `--policy_file <previously downloaded policy file>`
   * `--timeout <minutes>`
     * Report scan as unsuccessful if it does not complete scanning in the given number of minutes.
 Defaults to `60` minutes.
+  * `--include <module name regular expression>`
+    * Enter a case-sensitive, comma-separated list of name patterns that represent the names of the modules to scan as top-level modules.
+Veracode identifies these modules during prescan.
+The * wildcard matches zero or more characters.
+The ? wildcard matches exactly one character.
+For example, to include various module names that contain module: --include "module 1, module-*, module2.jar"
+      The scan results show the names of the modules that Veracode identified and the modules included in the scan.
+This parameter does not pause, stop, or impact the performance of your pipeline.

 There are two ways of providing Veracode API credentials to the Pipeline Scan CI tool:
 * Passing command line arguments `--veracode_api_id <id>` and `--veracode_api_key <key>` directly.
 This method takes precedence over credentials file.